moebiusmania/mm-blog/README.md

 # moebiusmania.net restoration

-> old WordPress blog as a set of static pages, thanks to Next.js.
+> Restoration of my old moebiusmania.net blog in next.js

+Starting from a WordPress backup file I'm using the Next.js node framework to dynamically create a set of static pages that recreates parts of the original blog, so that it can be uploaded on static file hosting like Github Pages and work as a public backup/restoration project of my old blog that will require much less maintenance and costs since no PHP and no databases are involved.

 ## Do you want to "backup" your old WordPress blog as a static website?